Skip2Point0/cisco-cli-verify-credentials/README.md

 Requirements:

 1) Interpreter: Python 3.8.0+
-2) Python Packages: telnetlib, netmiko, paramiko
+2) Python Packages: telnetlib, netmiko, paramiko, re

 How to run:

 1) Open verify_credentials.py file with a text editor of your choice.
 Replace example configurations in the PARAMETERS section.
-Lines 7-12.
+Lines 7-11.
 By default, ip addresses must be added to switches.txt file, one per line.
 2) By default, both SSH and Telnet are enabled.
-   1) To disable SSH, comment out Line 84.
+   1) To disable SSH, comment out Line 111.
-   2) To disable Telnet, comment out Line 85.
+   2) To disable Telnet, comment out Line 112.
 3) Run python3 verify_credentials.py in the terminal.
 Successful authentication will show in the terminal.